• Facebook

 Calories: 567kcal

 Are you a fan of French onion soup and savory tarts?
-If so, then you'll absolutely love this onion tart: a rustic crust filled with creamy, gently sweet caramelized onions, and topped with abundant melted strong cheese.
+If so, then you'll absolutely love this gruyere cheese and caramelized onion tart: a rustic crust filled with creamy, gently sweet caramelized onions, and topped with abundant melted strong cheese.

 French onion tart.